zoghlami-khalil/Sunrise/README.md

 4. Push your code
 5. Create a pull request

-If you find a bug, feel free to just open an issue. make sure you explain how to reproduce it.<br/>
+If you find a bug, feel free to just open an [Issue](https://github.com/zoghlami-khalil/Sunrise/issues).
+Make sure you explain how to reproduce it.<br/>
-If you have a feature request, post it as an issue and mention that it is a feature request.
+If you have a feature request, post it as an issue and mention that it is a feature request.<br/>

+Contributions should be under the terms of the [MIT](/LICENSE) license

 ## Preview